Research

 Role of post-translational modifications in photosystem II function and biogenesis

-Structure and function of Chloroplast Sensor Kinase
+Function and signaling mechanisms of Chloroplast Sensor Kinase

 Diatom photosynthesis under changing light and nutrient conditions